 Medicare Advantage External Review

-If you have UHC Medicare Advantage, external review process is different:
+If you have UHC Medicare Advantage, the external review process is different:

 IRE (Independent Review Entity)